lsdarchives/lsdarchives/README.md

 ---

-## ⚡ Fun fact
+## Fun fact

-I’m building across industries using grit, creativity, and vision, all from scratch,one idea at a time.
+I’m want to build across industries using creativity, collaboration and vision, all from scratch, one idea at a time.

 ---